wolexyg/Machine-Learning-Projects/README.md

 6.Find the number of Attacks requests.
 .The dataset was downloaded from  kaggle   https://www.kaggle.com/code/emansalah2000/socialnetworkads

 # Highlights from the Analysis
+Percentage of Benign requests-39.1%
+Percentage of Malicious request-60.9%

+UDP Protol-17499
+CMP(Malicious)-9419
+TCP-13866